Submissions to the XRB closed on 21 July 2023. Submissions to the IASB closed on 27 September 2023

 Post-Implementation Review: IFRS 9 Financial Instruments - Impairment

-In this context, ‘impairment’ refers to reducing the amount at which a financial asset, such as a receivable or a loan, is shown on the balance sheet – to reflect the risk that the entity might not receive all the cash owed by the debtor or borrower.
+We want to hear your feedback on how well the impairment requirements in NZ IFRS 9 Financial Instruments are working.
+Your comments will help inform our feedback to the IASB on its recently-issued Request for Information: Post-Implementation Review of IFRS 9 Financial Instruments – Impairment.
+In this context, ‘impairment’ refers to reducing the amount at which a financial asset, such as a receivable or a loan, is shown on the balance sheet – to reflect the risk that the entity might not receive all the cash owed by the debtor or borrower. |

 Most New Zealand for-profit reporting entities have been applying NZ IFRS 9 Financial Instruments for at least four years now.
 The IASB is carrying out a post-implementation review of IFRS 9 Financial Instruments, currently focusing on the impairment requirements in that Standard.